-Accommodations refer to adjustments made in either instruction or assessment and enable adults with disabilities to participate fully in an academic setting.
-Accommodations are made to allow the student with a disability (or disabilities) to demonstrate his or her skills and abilities more accurately than if no accommodations were made.
-Accommodations must meet the needs of the examinee without changing what the test is intended to measure.
+Accommodation refer to adjustments made in either instruction or assessment and enable adults with disabilities to participate fully in an academic setting Accommodation are made to allow the student with a disability (or disabilities) to demonstrate his or her skills and abilities more accurately than if no accommodation were made.
+Accommodation must meet the needs of the examiner without changing what the test is intended to measure.